tanem/karma-protractor-demo/README.md

 An HTML coverage report will also be output to `_results/unit-coverage-html`.
 Open the relevant `index.html` file in a browser to view the results.

+### Debugging

+Run Karma in continuous integration mode, then run in debug mode from the running browser.

 ## e2e tests

 ### Local